Installing Popsee

 - Log in to your Popsee dashboard

-- Click on the survey you want to embed
+- Click on any survey

 - Go to the Embed tab